Albert Lai

 Lai has played an active role in the engineering sector and in the environmental movement.
 Having led the Hong Kong NGO delegation to the World Summit on Sustainable Development in 2002, he has taken a leading role in advocating the implementation of sustainable development strategies in Hong Kong.

 For over two decades up to 2019, he was one of the primary movers in a range of civil society initiatives in the fields of environmental protection, urban planning, heritage conservation, poverty alleviation and sustainability reporting in Hong Kong.

 He also led the Hong Kong NGO Delegation to the United Nations Climate Change Conference in Bali in 2007, in Copenhagen in 2009 and in Paris in 2015.

 Lai is an engineer by profession and a Fellow of the UK Institution of Civil Engineers since 2016.
-He co-founded the China Water Company, an infrastructure investment firm backed by international investors, in 1996 and served as its Managing Director until 2004.
+He co-founded the China Water Company, an infrastructure investment firm backed by international investors, in 1996 and served as its managing director until 2004.
+In response to the urgent need for urban water infrastructure in China in early 1990s, The China Water Company was a pioneer in harnessing foreign capital to invest and develop water and sewage treatment plants across China for the benefit of millions of city residents.

 Lai received a Bachelor of Science (Engineering) degree in 1980 and a Master of Social Science degree in Urban Studies in 1984 from the University of Hong Kong.